Pinyin Zhou logo Pinyin Joe's

 In Outlook 2007, View > Current View > Events, sort by subject, then select and delete in groups.

-To get back to your old view, go back to Current View and select Day/Week/Month.
+To get back to your old view, go back to Current View and select Calendar Day/Week/Month.

 Contact

-I've imported this into Outlook 2002, 2003 and 2007, and I have synchronized with Palms and Blackberries with good results, but please feel free to help test, improve, correct, criticize and suggest anytime.
+I've imported this into Outlook 2002, 2003, 2007, 2010, 2013, and 2016, and I have synchronized with Palm, Blackberry and Android devices with good results, but please feel free to help test, improve, correct, criticize and suggest anytime via the Contact page.

 Return to downloads introduction/overview